KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-2-body-paragraph/chrome-dev-tools.md

 4. You can also click the arrows to the left of your `<div>` elements to expand them and see the elements inside them.

 In addition viewing elements, you can make and preview changes here before making them in your code.
 1. In the **Elements** section of the Dev Tools, double click on the text inside your `<h2>` tag.
 This should make it editable.
-Change it to "Hello World" and then press `enter`
+Change it to "Hello World" and then press `Enter`
 ![](images/helloWorld1.png)

 1. Your `<h2>` text should now display "Hello World" on your rendered page.